 Double glazing is available in a variety of styles, so it doesn’t have to ruin the look of your home.
 When you are choosing your windows, look out for the ‘Energy Saving Trust recommended’ logo as this seal of approval is only given to the more efficient windows.

 8. Invest in an eco kettle

 Do you boil a whole kettleful of water each time you fancy one cup of tea?
 Kettles are incredibly wasteful but you can save on energy by only heating what you need and investing in an environmentally friendly alternative.
 Some eco kettles use as much as 30% less power.

 In fact, it’s not just eco kettles that can help you save.
 Choosing appliances like TVs and fridges based on their energy efficiency can make a big difference.

 9. Consider solar panels

-Solar panels enable you to generate some of your own heat or power so you’ll save money on your bills, and you can even sell energy back to the National Grid with a feed-in tariff.
-That said, this scheme is due to end on 31 March 2019 – although anyone who has had solar panels installed before this date will still benefit.
+Solar panels enable you to generate some of your own heat or power so you’ll save money on your bills.
+Previously, you could even sell energy back to the National Grid with a feed-in tariff, but this scheme closed to new applicants on 31 March 2019 (anyone who has had solar panels installed before this date will still benefit).

-Some panels warm the water in your tanks by a small amount, reducing your overall bills.
+Some solar panels warm the water in your tanks by a small amount, reducing your overall bills.